-Recalling the nature of her mother’s behavior, the couple’s daughter Pamela once revealed: “When my mother returned from shopping one day she was met with ‘Mr. Larry Gray is in the drawing-room, Mr. Sandford is in the library, Mr. Ted Phillips is in the boudoir, Señor Portago [is] in the anteroom and I don't know what to do with Mr. Molyneux.’”
+Recalling the nature of her mother’s behavior, the couple’s daughter Pamela once revealed: “When my mother returned from shopping one day she was met with ‘Mr. Larry Gray is in the drawing room, Mr. Sandford is in the library, Mr. Ted Phillips is in the boudoir, Señor Portago [is] in the anteroom and I don't know what to do with Mr. Molyneux.’”

-In 1932, after they agreed upon their 'open marriage,' Edwina was rumored to have been engaging with an affair with West Indian cabaret singer and pianist, Leslie ‘Hutch’ Hutchinson, at the London hotspot Quaglino’s.
+In 1932, after they agreed upon their 'open marriage,' Edwina was rumored to have been engaging in an affair with West Indian cabaret singer and pianist, Leslie ‘Hutch’ Hutchinson, at the London hotspot Quaglino’s.
 Given the time period, it would have been the pinnacle of scandal for a woman of Edwina’s status to be engaging with a black man.

 Distressed by the affair, a drunken Lord Mountbatten allegedly told the bandleader at Quaglino’s one night: “I am lonely and sad and drunk...
-Hutch has a p**** like a tree-trunk, and he’s f****** my wife, right now.”
+Hutch has a p**** like a tree trunk, and he’s f****** my wife, right now.”

 Edwina, however, was not the only one engaging in affairs.
 In 1932, Mountbatten began his own affair with Yola Letellier, a 20-something-year-old who was married.
 The two reportedly continued their relationship until Mountbatten’s death.